 Compliance safety and health officers employed by the OSHA can show up at your work anytime.
 Using an OSHA Inspection Checklist to aid your company’s compliance and preparation for potential inspections is brilliant if you want to pass your inspections.
 So, we’ve developed a downloadable OSHA Compliance Inspection Checklist to do just that – help your business stay compliant and prepare for inspection officers.

 Although your business may indeed request an inspection warrant before a safety and health officer enters your facility, it is a taboo method of delaying your inspection.
-Not only that but don’t think for a moment that the inspector won’t red-flag your business for refusing a spot inspection.
-It will assure that the inspector leaves no stone unturned, which could be detrimental to your operations if shutdowns are required for safe inspecting. (source)
+Not only that, but don’t think for a moment that the inspector won’t red-flag your business for refusing a spot inspection.
+It will ensure that the inspector leaves no stone unturned, which could be detrimental to your operations if shutdowns are required for safe inspecting. (source)

 To maintain your business compliance with OSHA minimum standards, downloading our OSHA Compliance Inspection Checklist* is a great way to get started.
 Although it may not include everything your particular business must comply with (depending on your industry and business operation particulars), the checklist will ensure you get started with the right mindset – and check for the most common infractions before an inspector finds your business negligent.